sftpplus/sftpplus-docs/src/doc_source/operation-client/transfers.rst

 Delete Source Directories
 -------------------------

-For recursive transfers you can configure SFTPPlus to automatically delete the parent source directory, if becomes empty.
+For recursive transfers, you can configure SFTPPlus to automatically delete the parent source directory, when that directory becomes empty.

 Below is an example in which, after successfully transferring a file from path ``E:\\Reports\\2020-12-28\\sales.pdf``, the file is removed right away